RockefellerArchiveCenter/processing-manual/processing.md

     - Open for research.
 Digital access copy available.
     - Open for research.
 Digital access copy currently unavailable.
 Please contact a RAC archivist for further instruction.
     - [The AV collection-level-note](#general-collection-level-access-statements-approved-for-use-at-rac) can also be used at the series level.
-- **Scope and Contents** (Collaborate with AV archivist to watch/listen to the material AFTER a digitized access copy is created, and generate applicable notes.)
+- **Scope and Contents** (Collaborate with AV archivist to watch/listen to the material AFTER a digitized access copy is created and then generate applicable notes.)
 - **Materials Specific Details** (Add format or film gauge from accession inventory.)

   <div class="docs-example">